-A talking cat...the devil at a dance…a bear in a canoe…magical creatures… A fantastic and fun introduction to the culture, music and language* of the first Francophones in Canadathe voyageurs, the loggers, the trappers and farm familieswhose humour, imagination and courage helped found our very own community.
-Featuring puppets, early film footage, traditional songs & music.
+A fantastic and fun introduction to the culture, music and language* of the first Francophones in Canada—the voyageurs, the loggers, the trappers and farm families—whose humour, imagination and courage helped found our very own community.
+Featuring puppets, early film footage and traditional songs and music.
 And lots of curriculum connections!
 The story of the Flying Canoe, La Chasse-Galerie, was first published in Canada in 1900 by Honoré Beaugrand.
-This well-known French Canadian tale is the centrepiece of our play about the myths, legends, and daily life in early French Canada.
+This well-known French Canadian tale is the centrepiece of our play about myths, legends, and daily life in early French Canada.

 *mostly in English, with a soupçon of French.